Treyarch/anime-metada/readme.md

 - Replaces all <genre> tags with genres from the Jikan API
 - Updates <tag> elements with theme data from the Jikan API
 - Updates <trailer> element with YouTube trailer links in Kodi-compatible format
+- Uses YouTube Data API to find official trailers when not available in Jikan API
+- Retrieves the most viewed trailers using the API's viewCount sorting
+- Provides clean and reliable trailer links without relying on web scraping
 - Handles cases where anime titles might not match exactly